tianlongz/emconnectome/README.md

-# image segementation on EM images of connectomes
+# Image Segementation on EM images of connectomes
-a project for image segmentation on EM connectomes
+This is a project for image segmentation on EM connectomes